In Western swing, Obama goes on offensive over healthcare law

+* Revance completes enrollment in phase 3 pivotal trials of RT002 Injectable for the treatment of glabellar (frown) lines

-GLENDALE, California Almost two weeks ago, President Barack Obama, looking down, walked into the White House briefing room and apologized for the flawed rollout of his healthcare reform law.
+GLENDALE, Calif.
+Nov 26 Almost two weeks ago, President Barack Obama, looking down, walked into the White House briefing room and apologized for the flawed rollout of his healthcare reform law.

 That picture of a chastened leader now appears to be gone.